The-Marcy-Lab-School/personal-pokedex/README.md

 ## Features

 1. A user can fill out and submit the form to create a new pokemon.
-This will display the new pokemon on the page and the new pokemon data should persist, even after the page is refreshed!
+This will display the new pokemon on the page and the new pokemon data should persist, even after the page is refreshed.
+This means you'll have to make a POST request to the API!
 2. A user can use the search bar to filter pokemon by name.
 3. A user can click on a pokemon card to toggle seeing its front sprite or back sprite.
+4.

 ## Set Up